rileywheadon/poll-app/ROADMAP.md

 # Roadmap

+- [ ] Implement captcha on form submit
+- [ ] Load up to 20 polls at a time before having to click "load more"
 - [ ] Add image upload support for creating tier lists as well as displaying then in feed/results (can put images on graph no problem).
 - [ ] If adopting a poll type with exactly two answers e.g. poltical compass, use a scatter plot/heatmap representing frequency in 2D (might need 2D KDE)